Colours, Community & Chemistry was a 17-week exhibition at the People’s History Museum on the Salford-Manchester border

 Craftivists Warp & Weft made the Big-Up Female Boffins banner and jointly ran some events.

-Jenny White speaking: A story from Kathleen Ollerenshaw about Manchester’s Shirley Institute for cotton research
+Jenny White recorded: A story from Kathleen Ollerenshaw about Manchester’s Shirley Institute for cotton research

-The chemist made artificial threads in the Community Gallery and analysed a filament of blue pigmented 1970s Lancashire artificial silk (also called viscose, and rayon) with a spectrometer.
+The chemist made artificial threads in the Community Gallery and analysed a filament of blue pigmented 1970s Lancashire artificial silk (also called viscose or rayon) with a spectrometer.
 Artificial silk is made from the pulp in the wood of fir trees.

 We were able to see the macromolecular picture, including the amount of cellulose in one filament of artificial silk.

 Below is a rayon spectrum created at the exhibition by microscopic analysis of the blue pigmented skein (twist) of filaments: